 Instructions

-- Bring a medium pot of water to boil.
+- Cook the noodles.
+Bring a medium pot of water to boil.
 Add ramen noodles to the boiling water and cook according to directions on the package.
 For fresh noodles, it shouldn’t be more than 2-3 minutes.

-- Before draining the noodles, scoop 1 cup of ramen water and add it to the shoyu soup.
+- Reserve pasta water.
+Before draining the noodles, scoop 1 cup of boiling ramen water from the noodle pot and add it to the shoyu soup base.
 Stir.

-- Drain the noodles and divide them among two bowls.
+- Drain the noodles.
+Drain and divide them into two bowls.

-- Pour soup into bowls and add desired toppings.
+- Assemble and serve.
+Pour soup into bowls and add desired toppings.
 Serve immediately.

 Notes